-The Company is a "controlled company" (one in which more than 50% of the voting power is held by an individual, a group or another company) within the meaning of the rules of the New York Stock Exchange (the "NYSE"), as MacAndrews & Forbes directly and indirectly beneficially owns, as of the April 17, 2007 Record Date, approximately 60% of the Company's outstanding shares of Common Stock, which represent approximately 74% of the combined voting power of those outstanding shares.
-Accordingly, the Company is not required under the NYSE rules to have a majority of independent directors, a nominating/corporate governance committee or a compensation committee (each of which, under the NYSE's rules, would otherwise be required to be comprised entirely of independent directors).
+The Company is a "controlled company" (one in which more than 50% of the voting power is held by an individual, a group or another company) within the meaning of the rules of the New York Stock Exchange (the "NYSE").
+Accordingly, the Company is not required under the NYSE rules to have a majority of independent directors, a nominating and corporate governance committee or a compensation committee (each of which, under the NYSE's rules, would otherwise be required to be comprised entirely of independent directors).

 While the Company is not required to satisfy such NYSE requirements, the Board has determined that more than a majority of its directors (including Messrs.
-Bernikow, Bohan, Feldberg, Landau and Wolfe and Mses.
-Gosden Robinson, Lee and Seifert) qualify as independent directors within the meaning of Section 303A.02 of the NYSE Listed Company Manual and under the Board Guidelines for Assessing Director Independence, which the Board adopted in accordance with Section 303A.02 of the NYSE Listed Company Manual.
+Bernikow, Bohan, Feldberg and Wolfe and Mses.
+Lee and Seifert, as well as Mr. Ed Landau, who will not stand for re-election at the 2008 Annual Meeting, and Ms. Linda Gosden Robinson, who has advised that, due to the demands of her full-time position as Chairman of Robinson Lerer & Montgomery ("RLM"), a New York City-based strategic communications consulting firm, she will not stand for re-election at the 2008 Annual Meeting), qualify as independent directors within the meaning of Section 303A.02 of the NYSE Listed Company Manual and under the Board Guidelines for Assessing Director Independence, which the Board adopted in accordance with Section 303A.02 of the NYSE Listed Company Manual.
 The Board Guidelines for Assessing Director Independence are attached hereto as Annex A, and a printable copy is available on the Company's investor relations website, www.revloninc.com, under the heading "Corporate Governance."

-Additionally, the Company maintains the Governance Committee (comprised of Messrs.
+Notwithstanding the fact that the Company qualifies for the "controlled company" exemption, the Company maintains a governance committee and a compensation committee.
+The Company maintains the Governance Committee (comprised, during 2007 and as of the date of this Proxy Statement, of Messrs.
 Feldberg (Chairman), Bernikow and Wolfe and Mses.
 Gosden Robinson and Lee), and the Board of Directors has determined that all members of the Governance Committee qualify as independent directors within the meaning of Section 303A.02 of the NYSE Listed Company Manual and under the Board Guidelines for Assessing Director Independence.
-Finally, the Company maintains the Compensation Committee (comprised of Messrs.
-Landau (Chairman), Gittis and Wolfe), and the Board has determined that two of the three directors on the Compensation Committee (Messrs.
-Landau and Wolfe) qualify as independent directors within the meaning of Section 303A.02 of the NYSE Listed Company Manual and under the Board Guidelines for Assessing Director Independence and also qualify as "non-employee directors" within the meaning of Section 16 of the Exchange Act and as "outs ide directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+As noted above, Ms. Gosden Robinson has advised that she will not stand for re-election at the 2008 Annual Meeting.
+The Company maintains the Compensation Committee (comprised, during 2007 and as of the date of this Proxy Statement, of Messrs.
+Landau (Chairman), Schwartz and Wolfe), and the Board has determined that two of the three directors on the Compensation Committee (Messrs.
+Landau and Wolfe) qualify as independent directors within the meaning of Section 303A.02 of the NYSE Listed Company Manual and under the Board Guidelines for Assessing Director Independence and also qualify as "non-employee directors" within the meaning of Section 16 of the Exchange Act and as "outside directors" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+As noted above, Mr. Landau will not stand for re-election at the 2008 Annual Meeting.
+The Board intends to appoint a new member and Chairman of the Compensation Committee following the 2008 Annual Meeting.